One Anastomosis Gastric Bypass

 RESULTS

 This surgery results in a sensation of feeling full with much smaller quantities of food.
-Typically an entree size plate will provide the same feeling that a full dinner plate did before surgery.
-The surgery also leads to a reduction in certain hunger promoting hormones, meaning that patients notice either absence of or a decrease in the intensity of hunger between meals.
+Typically, an entree-size plate will provide the same feeling that a full dinner plate did before surgery.
+The surgery also leads to a reduction in certain hunger-promoting hormones, meaning that patients notice either the absence of or a decrease in the intensity of hunger between meals.

 ADVANTAGES